-Signs and symptoms of cerebral palsy can become more apparent over time, so a diagnosis might not be made until a few months to a year after birth.
-In some cases where the signs and symptoms are mild, diagnosis may be delayed longer.
+Symptoms of cerebral palsy can become more apparent over time.
+A diagnosis might not be made until a few months to a year after birth.
+If symptoms are mild, diagnosis may be delayed longer.

-Your doctor might also order a series of tests to make a diagnosis and rule out other possible causes.
+Your child also might need a series of tests to make a diagnosis and rule out other possible causes.

-Brain-imaging technologies can reveal areas of damage or abnormal development in the brain.
+Brain-imaging tests can reveal areas of damage or irregular brain development.
 These tests might include the following:

 - MRI.
 An MRI uses radio waves and a magnetic field to produce detailed 3D or cross-sectional images of the brain.
-An MRI can often identify lesions or abnormalities in your child's brain.
-This test is painless, but it's noisy and can take up to an hour to complete.
+An MRI can often identify changes in your child's brain.
+This test is painless, but it is noisy and can take up to an hour to complete.
 Your child will likely receive a sedative or light general anesthesia beforehand.

 - Cranial ultrasound.
 This can be performed during infancy.
 A cranial ultrasound uses high-frequency sound waves to produce images of the brain.
 An ultrasound doesn't produce a detailed image, but it may be used because it's quick and it can provide a valuable preliminary assessment of the brain.

 If your child is suspected of having seizures, an EEG can evaluate the condition further.
 Seizures can develop in a child with epilepsy.
 In an EEG test, a series of electrodes are attached to your child's scalp.
 The EEG records the electrical activity of your child's brain.
-It's common for there to be changes in normal brain wave patterns in epilepsy.
+Changes in brain wave patterns are common in epilepsy.

-Tests of the blood, urine or skin might be used to screen for genetic or metabolic problems.
+Tests of the blood, urine or skin might be used to screen for genetic or metabolic conditions.

-If your child is diagnosed with cerebral palsy, you'll likely be referred to specialists to test your child for other conditions often associated with the disorder.
-These tests can identify problems with:
+If your child is diagnosed with cerebral palsy, your child likely will be referred to specialists to have tests for other conditions.
+These tests can look at: